gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is pleased to announce Gradle 4.9.

 First and foremost, this version of Gradle features experimental new _lazy task API_.
-In a nutshell, the new API allows builds to avoid the cost of creating and [configuring tasks](userguide/build_lifecycle.html) when those tasks will never be executed.
+In a nutshell, the new tasks API allows builds to avoid the cost of creating and [configuring](userguide/build_lifecycle.html) tasks when those tasks will never be executed.
-This has the added usability benefit that task configuration with side-effects will no longer run unintentionally.

 Some Gradle tasks have converted to use this API, so you should see slightly faster configuration times just by upgrading.
 The benefits will improve as more plugins adopt this API.
-But _hold on_, it must be stressed that this is [incubating](userguide/feature_lifecycle.html#sec:incubating_state) and may change in breaking ways before Gradle 5.0.
+But _hold on_, it must be stressed that this API is [incubating](userguide/feature_lifecycle.html#sec:incubating_state) and may change in breaking ways before Gradle 5.0.
 However, your feedback is very welcome.
 Please read [this document](userguide/task_configuration_avoidance.html), try it out in non-production environments, and [file issues](https://github.com/gradle/gradle/issues) or [discuss with us](https://discuss.gradle.org).
 [Stay tuned](https://newsletter.gradle.com) for updates on this exciting new feature.